aureleeNet/rio/README.md

 a given set of formulas, addressing deontic paradoxes such as contrary-to-duty situations and other dilemmas.

-In the standard formulation, there are four different (unconstrained) output operators called out<sub>1</sub>, out<sub>2</sub>, out<sub>3</sub> and out<sub>4</sub>. out<sub>1</sub> allows for basic detachment, out<sub>2</sub> adds reasoning-by-cases principles, and out<sub>3</sub> and out<sub>4</sub> augment out<sub>1</sub> and out<sub>2</sub>, respectively, with (cumulative) transitivity.
+In the standard formulation, there are four different principal output operators called out<sub>1</sub>, out<sub>2</sub>, out<sub>3</sub> and out<sub>4</sub>. out<sub>1</sub> allows for basic detachment, out<sub>2</sub> adds reasoning-by-cases principles, and out<sub>3</sub> and out<sub>4</sub> augment out<sub>1</sub> and out<sub>2</sub>, respectively, with (cumulative) transitivity.
+For each operator there exists a so-called throughput variant out<sub>i</sub><sup>+</sup>.
+Constrained I/O logic filter excess output that is inconsistent wrt. a set of constraints.
+Preferred output further filters the set of consistent outputs such that only preferred sets (wrt. to given preference relation) are returned.
 For details, cf. we refer to [1].

 ## The Tool

-`rio` provides a TPTP-aligned [3] automated reasoning system for unconstrained and constrained I/O logics based on the out<sub>i</sub> operators, 1 ≤ i ≤ 4.
+`rio` provides a TPTP-aligned [3] automated reasoning system for unconstrained and constrained I/O logics based on the operators out<sub>i</sub> and out<sub>i</sub><sup>+</sup>, 1 ≤ i ≤ 4.
 It is implemented as a Scala application and based on the `scala-tptp-parser` [4].

 In short, the system allows you to specify a set of conditional norms and a number